Jaspervbeers/QuaSI/README.md

 ```

 You may need permission to access these repositories, in case you are unable to clone one of them due to permission issues, do not hesitate to contact me (j.j.vanbeers@tudelft.nl) for access.

+## Extracting high-speed flight data
+Due to the large file size, the provided flight data is split among several .zip files in the data subfolder.

+The install-repos.bat (and install-repos.sh) attempt to automatically extract this data.
+However, it the event that it fails then users can simply extract the data using an archive manager, such as 7zip: [https://www.7-zip.org/](https://www.7-zip.org/).

+The extracted files should be contained within a raw folder: i.e. data/raw/...